SmartThingsCommunity/slack-nodejs-workshop/lambda/README.md

          ```
          https://*.execute-api.us-east-2.amazonaws.com/default/SmartThings-Slack
          ```
-     * Add the InstalledSmartAppIds as an environment variable to your Lambda
-        * key: `SMARTTHINGS_SLACK_INSTALLED_SMARTAPP_ID`
-            * Your InstalledSmartAppId can be found by viewing [your DynamoDB table](https://console.aws.amazon.com/dynamodb/home?region=us-east-2#tables:selected=smartthings-slack-context-store;tab=items)
-            * InstalledSmartApp IDs can be captured through events which are viewable under Live Logging section of the Workspace.
     * For Short Description, input `Interact with SmartThings`
     * Click Save
 * Update your Lambda Function
     * Install `qs` to handle parsing the url encoded payloads from slack
-        * `npm install qs`
+        * `npm install qs --save`
         * This package can be used to parse the payload being emitted by slack
+    * Add the Installed SmartApp ID as an environment variable to your [Lambda](https://console.aws.amazon.com/lambda/home?region=us-east-2#/functions/SmartThings-Slack?tab=graph)
+        * key: `SMARTTHINGS_SLACK_INSTALLED_SMARTAPP_ID`
+            * Your InstalledSmartAppId can be found by viewing [your DynamoDB table](https://console.aws.amazon.com/dynamodb/home?region=us-east-2#tables:selected=smartthings-slack-context-store;tab=items)
+            * Installed SmartApp IDs can be captured through events which are viewable under Live Logging section of the [Workspace](https://smartthings.developer.samsung.com/workspace/projects)
     * In order to handle requests a stored context needs to be retrieved.
 This will contain the necessary tokens for invoking SmartThings functionality.
-        * This context can be retrieved using `smartapp.withContext({{ installedSmartAppId }})`.
+        * This context can be retrieved using `smartApp.withContext(process.env.SMARTTHINGS_SLACK_INSTALLED_SMARTAPP_ID)`.
     * A device API is exposed from the context `context.api.devices`
         * Can be used to retrieve devices and invoke commands on configured devices (`context.config.lights`).
     * Example command `/thingsbot switch on`